lucyqqi/htn-frontend-challenge/README.md

 ### 3. Additional Thoughts

 Looking back at my previous frontend challenge ([last year's submission](https://htn-frontend-awn7.vercel.app/)), I think hopefully this year's is better.
 This time around, I focused on not just making things work, but making them work well.
 The documentation is much more comprehensive, the UI is more polished, and I managed to get more of the core features working robustly.
-While I know I still have lots to learn, I'm proud that I'm been spending time working on my skills and I'm starting to understand more of the concepts.
+While I know I still have lots to learn, I'm pretty happy with how I've grown!

-Throughout this project, I focused on creating code that other developers would enjoy working with.
-I made sure to document everything clearly and kept the codebase clean and organized.